 Taking the challenge of going dry in January, or Dry January, i.e. having no alcohol for the entire month, is one resolution that might actually make you healthier.

-There has been limited research on how quitting alcohol for a month affects your body, but a few studies have shown psychological and health benefits.
+While research on how quitting alcohol for a month affects your body is still limited, several studies have shown psychological and health benefits.

-In 2013, 14 staff members at the magazine New Scientist teamed up with researchers at the Institute for Liver and Digestive Health at the University College London Medical School to investigate the benefits of Dry January.
+Over one dozen staff members at the magazine New Scientist teamed up with researchers at the Institute for Liver and Digestive Health at the University College London Medical School in 2013 to investigate the benefits of Dry January.

 The staff members, who all considered themselves “normal” drinkers, underwent baseline testing with blood samples, liver ultrasound scans and questionnaires.
 For the next five weeks, 10 of them stopped drinking and four drank their normal amounts.